Afghan president in Pakistan for meeting, hopes for peace talks slim

 The two nations have fought three wars since becoming separate nations in 1947.

-Their rivalry has spilled over into Afghanistan, where Pakistan is deeply suspicious of increasing Indian influence.
+Their rivalry has spilt over into Afghanistan, where Pakistan is deeply suspicious of increasing Indian influence.

 India, and some Afghans, say Pakistan has long supported the Afghan insurgency to maintain influence there.